-- According to Belgian officials, the Belgian government no longer provides direct funding to Israeli and Palestinian NGOs.
-However, “recognized Belgian NGOs” provide funding to local Israeli and Palestinian NGOs through “co-financing programmes” co-funded by DGD, with DGD providing up to 85% of the total grant.
+- The Belgian government does not provide direct funding to Israeli and Palestinian NGOs.
+However, “recognised [Belgian] NGOs” provide funding to local Israeli and Palestinian NGOs through “co-financing…programmes” co-funded by DGD, with DGD providing up to 85% of the total grant.

-- Brussels-based Broederlijk Delen, a Catholic development and peace organization, is a major funder of numerous highly politicized NGOs active in the Arab-Israeli conflict.
+- Brussels-based Broederlijk Delen, a Catholic development and peace organization, has provided funding to a number of highly biased and politicized NGOs active in the Arab-Israeli conflict.

-- In January 2018, Broederlijk Delen supported the discriminatory UN database of businesses operating across the 1949 Armistice line aimed at bolstering BDS campaigns against Israel.
+- In 2018-2019, Broederlijk Delen lobbied in support of the discriminatory UN database of businesses operating across the 1949 Armistice line, aimed at bolstering BDS campaigns against Israel.

 - On February 7, 2017, Broederlijk Delen was a signatory on a call to “end the European complicity – marking 100 years of injustice against the Palestinian people” (i.e. since the Balfour Declaration).
 The call “solemnly reaffirm[ed] that in 2017, after 100 years of dispossession, denial and ethnic cleansing, the rights of the Palestinian people must, at last, be respected.”
 The statement further called for the “the suspension of the EU’s Association Agreement with Israel” and on the international community “to cease all complicity with continued settlement activity and the myriad of ways that Israel violates international law.”

 - Broederlijk Delen supports the “Made in Illegality” project, a settlement boycott campaign based in Belgian and France.

 - Viva Salud (formerly Third World Health Aid) is a Belgium-based organization that claims towork on issues related to health rights.